hmcts/pip-account-management/README.md

 ## Account Application Process

-When a user applies for a new internal, verified account they go through an approval process.
+When a user applies for a new PI_AAD verified account they go through an approval process.
 Account management deals with all CRUD operations associated with this process.

 On Approval / Rejection, the uploaded ID file will be deleted.

 ## Expired / Inactive accounts

-For Verified (Internal and external IDAMs) and admins, there is an inactive account process to ensure accounts are deleted when they are no longer used.
+For all users except for third party, there is an inactive account process to ensure accounts are deleted when they are no longer used.

 For IDAM and Admin users, this uses the sign in date.
 For internal, this will use the verified date.

-Users will be sent a reminder to login / re-verify 14 days (which is configurable) before their account is due to expire.
+Users will be sent a reminder to login / re-verify 14 days before their account is due to expire.

 If they do not complete this process by the 14 days, their account will be deleted.